 - Personality tags and Openness/Neuroticism gauge are a clear tool for help PO, developers and designer to put on the persona’s shoes.

-Based on real-users interviews use: self-reported, in-line reading, behavior and body language to calculate a ruge MBTI type and the corresponding value for the two Big Five variables used.
+Based on real-users interviews use: self-reported, in-line reading, behavior and body language to calculate an MBTI type and the corresponding value for the two Big Five variables used.

 a- For tagging personality using MBTI we first apply a basic questionary.
 (See post about MBTI)